WERC Collection Development Policy

 Monographs: Hardbound editions are preferred.
 Items ordered in paper may be selectively bound if heavy use of the item is anticipated.

-Children and Young Adult Literature: The ERC collects and maintains a representative collection of children's and young adult literature.
+Children and Young Adult Literature: The WERC collects and maintains a representative collection of children's and young adult literature.
 The collection includes fiction, nonfiction, picture books, folk and fairy tales, plays, poetry, and curriculum set readers appropriate for preschool through 12th grade.
-The ERC literature collection supplements the children and young adult literature collection in the Schurz Library.
+The WERC literature collection supplements the children and young adult literature collection in the Schurz Library.

 Media Materials: The collection is represented by a variety of formats.
 Materials collected may include instructional games, posters, kits, puppets, transparencies, video recordings, sound recordings, or manipulatives.